 If you are content with photographs in which the colour is usually pushed to saturation, you will not see the true colour of Lake Retba.
 If you go to the site, you will see the real colours of the lake, which are more reddish.

-Although it is nicknamed the Pink Lake, it would be better called the Red Lake.
-The colour ochre is much more predominant.
+Although it is nicknamed the Pink Lake, it is better known as the Red Lake.
+The ochre colour is much more predominant.
 However, it varies according to the light and the seasons.

 The saline activity of Senegal's Pink Lake

 The amount of salt in Senegal's Pink Lake is remarkably high.
 The salt is harvested every day because of its density.
 You get between 80 and 300 grams of salt per litre of water taken.
 This is an intensive activity that takes place during the day and night.
 The remarkable amount of salt in the lake attracts several workers who extract the ingredient manually.

 If you are tempted to try this activity, don't forget to coat your skin with shea butter.
 This is how experienced workers protect themselves from the aggression of salt on the skin, Lake Retba has a unique ecosystem with extremely resistant bacteria.

 How to get to the Pink Lake in Senegal ?

 Lake Retba has been internationally renowned for decades.
 At the time, the current Dakar race was called Paris-Dakar and made a stopover there.
 This contributed to the international media coverage of the lake.
 Together with Gorée Island, it is the main tourist attraction in Senegal.